Ahmedelhamzawy/Apartments-web-app/README.md

 ### Application Overview

-This apartment management system allows users to:
+This apartment listing system allows users to:
 - View a list of all apartments
 - View detailed information about specific apartments
-- Add new apartments to the system
 - Search and filter apartments